sherylxuu/sherylxuu.github.io/_pages/about.md

 # 👋 About Me
-Hi, I'm Sheryl Xu.
-I'm currently doing my **Master's in Integrated Marketing Communications (IMC) at Northwestern University** and I have a **Bachelor's at Washington University in St. Louis in Film and Media Studies**.
+Hi, I'm Sheryl Xu, a Master of Science candidate in Integrated Marketing Communications at Northwestern University, specializing in digital marketing and data analytics.
+I hold a Bachelor’s in Film and Media Studies from Washington University in St. Louis.

-My focuses at IMC are Consumer Insight & Analytics and Branding, and I hope to work in Business/Data Analytics and/or Marketing.
+At Northwestern IMC, I focus on **Consumer Insight & Analytics and Branding**, and my hands-on experience has taught me how to turn raw data into actionable insights—optimizing digital campaigns and driving measurable performance improvements.
+I thrive on leveraging analytics to understand audience behavior and refine marketing strategies, ensuring every decision is backed by data.

+## Education
+- M.S. in Integrated Marketing Communications, Northwestern University, Dec 2025 (Expected)
+- B.A. in Film and Media Studies, Minor in Computer Science, Washington University in St.Louis, May 2024
+- High School Diploma, Nanjing Foreign Language School, May 2020

+## Career Interests
+- Business Intelligence & Analytics
+- Marketing & Data Analytics
+- Product & Project Management
+- Digital & Product Marketing

 <br><br>